hdorgeval/le-livre-des-rois/src/markdown/en/warner/04-jamshid/01-the-greatness-and-fall-of-jamshid.md

 How saith the seer, the man of Grace and wisdom ?

-" King though thou art serve God.
-Great fears
+> King though thou art serve God.
+Great fears oppress

-oppress
+>

-The heart that is devoid of thankfulness."
+> The heart that is devoid of thankfulness.

 Day darkened to Jamshid, he lost the Grace